By R. David Fulcher, Old Scratch Press Founding Member

 CHRISTMAS EVE FROM UNDER THE TRAIN TABLE

-I fear that my mischievous breath will plume forth and collect Itself into a crystal ball,
+It is not the darkness I fear.
+I fear that my mischievous breath will plume forth and collect Itself into a crystal ball, and then roll out from under the brick-red crepe paper, a great red marble full of my embarrassment.

-accompanied by the faint swish and whisper of wrapping paper.
+The clock clangs midnight.
+I can hear my parents through the walls, their secret laughter like soft explosions accompanied by the faint swish and whisper of wrapping paper.

-insane with the knowledge that all this espionage is for me.
+Now I can their slippered arrival.
+My heart pummels in my chest with incessant fluttering, sick of this distant observation, insane with the knowledge that all this espionage is for me.

 I have a trove of old New Yorker cartoons I’ve saved in a folder since forever.
 The premise of this one (from the fabulous cartoonist Roz Chast) is the romanticized version of Thoreau’s life vs. the reality.
 My argument was always “of course he can simplify.
 He has no kids, no partner, and his mom does his laundry.”